MrDayKwan/GRE-calculator/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
-* Python
-Navigate to the [Python](https://www.python.org/downloads/) website and download the latest version.

-* pip
+In order to use the GRE Calculator, you must first have Python and pip installed on your system.
+If you need assistance installing these prerequisites, see the folowing steps:
+* Python is a programming language.
+The majority of this project's code base is written in Python.
+Download the latest version of [Python](https://www.python.org/downloads/) and install onto your local machine.

-Open the command line, and use the following command to utilize python to get pip.
+* Pip is the package installer for Python.
+Once Python is installed, open your local machine's command line and use the following command to utilize Python to install Pip:
 ```sh
 python get-pip.py -g
 ```

+* Git is a version control system.
+In this project, Git is used to clone (copy) the most up-to-date project files from GitHub to your local machine.
+Download the latest version of [git](https://git-scm.com/download/win) and install on your local machine.

 ### Installation

+1. Open the command line on your local machine.

-1. Clone this reposittory to your local machine.
+2. Using Git, clone this repository to your local machine.
 ```sh
 git clone https://github.com/asa-holland/GRE-calculator.git
 ```
-2. Install this repository's dependencies using pip.
+2. Using pip, install this repository's dependencies.
 ```sh
 pip install -r requirements.txt
 ```